 Light weight trot poles for our riding activities

 Mineral Lick for our horses

-Washing powder/liquid for horse rugs
+Washing powder/liquid to wash the horse rug

 Copy paper (white and coloured)

 Vegetable oil and salt for the horses